krisfur/zig-syntax-revision/readme.md

 zig build test
 ```

-> ⚠️ This is using debug realease mode, which is insanely slow, if you want to build lightning fast giving up all checks use --release=fast
+> ⚠️ This is using debug realease mode, which is a bit slow, if you want to build lightning fast giving up all checks use --release=fast; first compilation will be slow regardless due to lack of .zig-cache

 ## Build flags